diurnalist/ourkino/README.md

 ## Acknowledgements

 For the Berlin listings, this relies heavily on the high-quality listing information assembled and presented by [kinoheld](https://www.kinoheld.de/).
 For the Chicago listings, it uses the showtime feeds from [IMDb](https://www.imdb.com/).
+For Seattle listings, it uses data from [Elevent](https://getelevent.com) and other bespoke sources.